Michelle Thomas Fine Art: Fostering Creativity and Community in Mission Bernal

 What strategies do you employ to market and promote the artists and events at Michelle Thomas Fine Art?

 I am trying to reduce my screen time and intensify my engagement with the physical world.
-This may fly against the logic of this digital age, but I am satisfied if the only people I reach are those who share my craving for something REAL.
-I am admittedly addicted to Instagram and do promote exhibitions, classes, and events using social media and email campaigns.
-Still, I put greater emphasis on designing beautiful exhibition announcement postcards that recipients will want to collect, sharing announcement posters with strategic partnersβ€”going out into the world, living honestly, building authentic relationships, and naturally discussing the artists and events that excite me!
+This may go against the logic of our digital age, but I am satisfied if the only people I reach are those who share my craving for something real.
+I am admittedly addicted to Instagram, and I promote exhibitions, classes, and events through social media and email campaigns.
+Still, I place greater emphasis on designing beautiful exhibition announcement postcards that recipients will want to collect, sharing announcement posters with strategic partners – going out into the world, living honestly, and building authentic relationships, all while naturally discussing the artists and events that excite me.
 I want gallery patrons to feel they have discovered it for themselves, to understand that they have stumbled upon a gem, and to take pride in sharing their discoveries with others.
-This growth may be slow, but the relationships are real and long-lasting.
+Although this growth may be slow, the relationships are genuine and enduring.

 How do you stay connected with emerging trends and developments in the art world to keep your gallery relevant and exciting?